ImperialCollegeLondon/MSE404-MM/docs/labs/lab04/readme.md

 electronic states of a system, so can be useful in understanding the properties of a system.**

-We have seen how to converge our calculations with respect to the sampled k-point grid density (task 2), and have seen in task 1 that the calculated eigenvalues are a bit different at each calculated k-point.
-Now we want to see exatcly how these eigenvalues change as we move from one k-point to the next.
+We have seen how to converge our calculations with respect to the k-point grid size (task 2), and have found in task 1 that the calculated energy eigenvalues are a bit different at each calculated k-point.
+Now we want to study how exactly these eigenvalues change as we move from one k-point to the next.

-Examining how the Kohn-Sham energies change from one k-point to the next can tell us useful things such as if a material is likely to have a direct or indirect optical gap for example.
-For this we need to visualize how the energies of the states vary with k-point.
+Examining how the Kohn-Sham energies change from one k-point to the next can tell us useful things such as if a material is likely to have a direct or indirect optical gap.
+For this it is useful to visualize how the energies change along a k-point path in the first Brillouin zone.
 The usual way this is done is to plot the band energies along lines between the various high-symmetry k-points in the Brillouin zone.
 For example, a high symmetry path for a face-centred cubic (FCC) lattice (see figure below) could be `Γ—X—U|K—Γ—L—W—X`: